desgeeko/pdfsyntax/README.md

 You can get quick insights on a PDF file with these commands:
 - `overview` outputs text data about the structure and the metadata.
 - `inspect` outputs static html data that lets you browse the internal structure of the PDF file: the PDF source is pretty-printed and augmented with hyperlinks.
+- `text` outputs extracted text spatially, as if it was a kind of scan.

 ## API overview